jahid01754/Web-Scraping-from-Dhaka-Stock-Exchange/README.md

 It exports the company_info_df DataFrame to a CSV file named "company_info.csv".
 It creates a Pandas DataFrame from the company_details list and assigns appropriate column names.
 It exports the company_details_df DataFrame to a CSV file named "company_details.csv".
-**How to Use the Code**
-To use this code, you need to have the required libraries (requests,